snotskie/ttrpg/site/src/world.md

     - The ptero once enjoyed rule over the whole land
     - Ptero arcanists and nobles believe their claims to magic and power have their origins in the stars, as they can fly closer to the stars than anyone

 !!! details "5.
-Fae -- Children of the World Forest"
+Fairies -- Children of the World Forest"
     #### Basic Stats

     After selecting your Lifestyle, choose one of your Basic Stats and increase its die by one size, to a maximum of $d10$.